lukechilds/docker-electrumx/README.md

 You can view all ElectrumX environment variables here: https://github.com/kyuupichan/electrumx/blob/master/docs/environment.rst

+### RocksDB

+You can use RocksDB as the database engine instead of the default LevelDB by adding `-e DB_ENGINE=rocksdb` to your docker run.
+RocksDB should perform slightly better and use a little less disk space, but has to rebuild the databse.

 ### TCP Port

 By default only the SSL port is exposed.
 You can expose the unencrypted TCP port with `-p 50001:50001`, although this is strongly discouraged.